qgis/qwc2/README.md

         "url": "<http://localhost/wms/theme>",
         "title": "<Custom theme title>",            // optional, use WMS title if not set "thumbnail": "<theme.png>",                 // optional image file in assets/img/mapthumbs/, use WMS GetMap if not set
-        "backgroundLayers": [                       // optional background layers
+        "default": true,                            // optional, set this as the initial theme "backgroundLayers": [                       // optional background layers
           {
             "name": "<background layer name>",      // background layer name from list below